 Scaling and Root Planing

-Scaling is a type of cleaning that removes plaque and calculus from the teeth at and slightly below the gumline.
-Root planing smoothes root surfaces, so the supportive tissues can better reattach to the tooth surface.
-Often, this will be done with local anesthesia so you can relax and feel nothing as we rehabilitate your gums.
+Scaling is a type of cleaning that removes plaque and calculus from the teeth at and below the gumline.
+Root planing smooths root surfaces so the supportive tissues can better reattach to the tooth surface.
+Often this will be done with local anesthesia so you can relax and feel little as we rehabilitate your gums.

 Antibiotics

 Periodontal disease is a bacterial disease and the key to controlling or eliminating it is the effective reduction or elimination of the harmful bacteria.
-An adjunctive option to scaling and root planing may be provided in either pill form or applied directly to the infected area (gum pocket) in the form of antibiotic strip.
+There are times when an antibiotic prescription is necessary to fight the infection.

-An improper bite or a traumatic occlusion may increase bone destruction attached to such offending teeth.
-We may recommend to adjust your bite so that your teeth meet properly and function better, braces, or construct a custom bite guard or splint to protect teeth surfaces and relax tense jaw muscles.
+An unbalanced bite may increase bone loss.
+We may recommend to adjust your bite so that your teeth fit more harmoniously and function better, braces, or construct a custom bite guard to protect teeth surfaces and relax tense jaw muscles.